 What’s the Difference between FSEOG and Pell Grants?

-FSEOG grants fund to participating schools, and they are designed to be a supplement to the Pell Grants to the neediest of students.
+FSEOG grants funds to participating schools, and they are designed to be a supplement to the Pell Grants to students most in need of financial assistance.
 Not every school participates in the FSEOG and those that do must make contributions to the grant program.
 The federal government sets aside three dollars, and the institution has to contribute one dollar.

-With the Pell Grant, it’s awarded by the government whereas the FSEOG is awarded by the school.
+The Pell Grant is awarded by the government whereas the FSEOG is awarded by the school to the student.
 And, students cannot receive FSEOG funds unless they have received a Pell Grant.